mraafaykhan/ng-colresize/README.md

 ## Build

 - Clone the project
+- Use `npm install` to install all dependencies
 - Build the colresize library using `ng build colresize` from the root of the project
 - Use `ng serve` to launch the test app